Strong-to-Weak Spontaneous Symmetry Breaking in a $(2+1)$D Transverse-Field Ising Model under Decoherence: End Matter

 \subsection{Phase transition between R2-SSB and R2-SWSSB}

-In this subsection, we show a representative example of the numerical results on blue critical boundary in Fig.~\ref{fig:phase_diagram}, associated with the Rényi-2 linear order parameter $C^{(1)}$.
+In this subsection, we show a representative example of the numerical results on blue critical boundary in Fig.~\ref{fig:phase_diagram}, associated with $C^{(1)}$.
 We fix $p=0.6$ and tune $J$.
 Fig.~\ref{fig:blue_example} shows crossings of the Binder ratio $R^{(1)}$ for different system sizes, from which we extract the critical point $J_c \approx 0.27$ and the correlation-length exponent $\nu \approx 0.98\approx 1$, consistent with the 2D Ising universality class.
 This provides further numerical support for the Ising nature of the blue phase boundary discussed in the main text.